sanukag/ai-maintenance-assistant/docs/architecture.md

 - PDF, plain-text and Markdown files are the intended initial formats.
 - The default maximum document size is 25 MB and can be configured.
-- Storage is local; its implementation will be chosen with the ingestion work.
+- Source files are stored locally with metadata and chunks in SQLite.
 - Parsing, chunking and persistence remain separate components so they can be tested and replaced independently.
+- Exact duplicates are detected with a SHA-256 content fingerprint.
-- Duplicate handling, scanned-PDF optical character recognition and additional formats will be decided during ingestion design rather than assumed here.
+- Scanned-PDF optical character recognition and additional formats are deliberately outside the initial version.

 ## Package boundaries

 - `maintenance_assistant.config` owns runtime settings and validation.
 - `maintenance_assistant.ingestion` will own the ingestion workflow and its domain types.
-- Storage adapters will sit behind an interface defined by the needs of the ingestion workflow.
+- `maintenance_assistant.ingestion.storage` owns the local SQLite database and controlled source-file copies.
+- `maintenance_assistant.cli` provides the first runnable interface to the ingestion service.

 These boundaries are intentionally small and may evolve as real pipeline behaviour is implemented and tested.